socialcohesionresearch/socialcohesionresearch.github.io/2016-08-30-hands-off-our-hair.md

 	</div>
 <div class='medium-8 large-8 columns'>
     <h3>Overview</h3>
 <p>On Saturday, 27 August, high school students from Pretoria Girls held a peaceful protest during the school’s annual Spring Fair.
-The march was organised by some of the year 8 students but was joined by Tuks students, old-girls from Pretoria Girls High and members of the public.
+The march was organised by some of the grade 8 students but was joined by Tuks students, old-girls from Pretoria Girls High and members of the public.
 In response, the school called on armed police, private security and a K9 unit - which saw the situation receive considerable traditional media and social media attention.
 </p>
 <p><img src="{{site.url}}/images/blog-images/ptagirls_volume.jpg" alt="Pretoria Girls Growth In Social Media Volume"></p>
 <p>We analysed all South African social media from Friday 26 August to Monday 29 August and found 71,048 pieces of content related to the StopRacismAtPretoriaGirlsHigh issue - more than 99% of which were tweets.
 </p>
 <h3>Growth in Engagement</h3>
 <p>The engagement was at it’s lowest on the day of the protest with only 94 tweets, compared to 185 the day before.
-The issue quickly drew and the volumes increased on Sunday to 16,673 and again on Monday with 54,096.
+The issue quickly grew and the volumes increased on Sunday to 16,673 and again on Monday with 54,096.
 </p>
 <p class="centered-text"><div id="growth" style="min-width: 275px; width: 100%; margin: 0 auto"></div></p>
 <p><img src="{{site.url}}/images/blog-images/sentiment.jpg" alt="Sentiment towards Pretoria Girls Protest on Social Media"></p>